FREQUENTLY ASKED QUESTIONS?

 5) Refund Policy.

-If the International College of Celebrancy cancels or postpones a Distance Education course for any reason we will refund all monies paid for that course unless we can make alternative course arrangements acceptable to the student.
+If the International College of Celebrancy cancels or postpones a distance education course for any reason, we will refund all monies paid for that course unless we can make alternative course arrangements acceptable to the student.

-Temporary suspensions of study (extensions) will be given on application to your assigned Tutor.
-These extensions will be for a 3 month period and will incur a fee of $A100.
+Temporary suspensions of study (extensions) will be given on application to your assigned tutor.
+These extensions will be for a 3-month period and will incur a fee of $A100.
 The commencement date for the following modules will begin at the end of the extension.